 Sims, ACLU et al. v.
 Scott Kernan et al., Alameda County Superior Court

 Petitioners claim that the California Legislature improperly delegated broad authority to CDCR to develop standards for executions under Penal Code section 3604.
 Petitioners claim the delegation is a violation of the separation of powers.
 The Superior Court sustained CDCR’s Demurrer to the Complaint without leave to amend.
 The Court of Appeal affirmed the trial court’s order.
 It also stated that several Penal Code sections, including 3604, provide adequate direction to CDCR in developing these standards.
-On January 23, 2019, Petitioners appealed this decision to the Supreme Court of California.
+On January 23, 2019, Petitioners filed a petition for review in the Supreme Court of California.
+The petition for review was denied on March 27, 2019.

 Governor Gavin Newsom Issues Executive Order to Halt to the Death Penalty in California